mpneuried/rsmq-cli/README.md

 #### `delete` *short:*`rm`

-send a message from the queue
+delete a message from the queue

 ```sh
   rsmq delete [msgid] [global-options]